FilipDominec/nihilnovi/README.md

 # nihilnovi - scientific data plotting program that tries to do nothing new

 ## Short description
-An efficient workflow for fast viewing and processing of scientific data. employ all numerical and graphical tricks offered by Python/Numpy/Matplotlib etc.
+An efficient workflow for fast viewing and processing of scientific data.
+Tested in my daily work.

 1. Browsing data is as easy as browsing a photo gallery. **Select files** in the left panel (hold ```Ctrl``` or ```Shift``` to select multiple files).
 1. If you wish to change the plot style, look at the **plot gallery** and copy the relevant code into your own script in the upper left panel.